-International students at Wake Tech need to follow these steps to maintain their F-1 student visas:
+International students at Wake Tech need to follow these steps to maintain their F-1 student status:

 - Register and maintain a minimum of 12 credit hours every Fall and Spring semester.
 Only one online course is permitted per 12 to 14 credit hours per semester.
 English as a Foreign Language classes cannot be taken online.

-- Withdrawing from a class – a grade of "W," "WP" or "WF" – does not count towards the minimum of 12 credit hours.
-If you have difficulty with this requirement, you must meet with the international student coordinator to discuss your situation before you withdraw from a class.
-F-1 visa status has no provision for part-time study.
+- Withdrawing from a class – a grade of W, WP or WF – does not count towards the minimum of 12 credit hours.
+If you have difficulty with this requirement, you must meet with the International Student Office to discuss your situation before you withdraw from a class.
+F-1 status has no provision for part-time study.

-- Approval is needed by the international student coordinator to retake a class or make changes to your program of study.
+- Approval is needed by the International Student Office to retake a class or make changes to your program of study.

 - Know the expiration dates of your I-20, visa and passport.

-- Your I-20 can be extended or changed by the international student coordinator.
-Submit an updated bank letter with sufficient funds, along with the I-20 Extension Request form.
-You must extend your I-20 before the program end date on your I-20 – do not wait until the last day to extend.
+- Your I-20 can be extended or changed by the International Student Office.
+An updated bank letter with sufficient funds is required.
+You must extend your I-20 before the program end date stated on your I-20 – do not wait until the last day to extend.
 If you have numerous course failures and/or retakes and are not making progress toward completion, we will not be able to extend your I-20.

 - Your visa can be renewed only at a consulate or embassy in your home country.